Head trauma in young people is a growing concern, with 3.8 million concussions reported each year, the Centers for Disease Control (CDC) estimates.

 Traumatic brain injury (TBI) is the leading cause of disability and death in children and adolescents in the United States.
 According to the CDC, the two age groups at greatest risk for TBI are 0-4 and 15-19.

-It’s enough of a worry that the governing body of youth football is changing the sport’s guidelines to reduce the risk of head injuries.
+Even mild concussions are enough of a worry that the governing body of youth football is changing the sport’s guidelines to reduce the risk of head injuries.
 Even with protected gear, repeated head blows have been shown to cause chronic traumatic encephalopathy (CTE).
-This condition is linked to repeated head trauma and can result in long-term brain damage and neural degeneration, causing a host of side effects that can deeply impact victims and their families.
+This condition is linked to multiple concussions and can result in long-term brain damage and neural degeneration, causing a host of side effects that can deeply impact victims and their families.

 A 24-year-old former football player from Des Moines, Zac Easter, took his own life in 2015 due to the effects of CTE.
 He wanted the world to know that repeated concussions were the cause of his death, and at his request, his brain was sent to the California neuropathologist who discovered CTE.

 Easter is just one of a long list of football players who have died as a result of CTE.
 Tyler Sash, who played for the New York Giants, as well as Kenny Stabler, the former Oakland Raiders quarterback, are two others who had CTE when they died.

 It is important to remember that not every bump on the head is a concussion, and not every concussion requires emergency care.
 Still, it is important to be aware of the symptoms of TBI and to take the steps to have a concussion treated should you or someone you love suffer a blow to the head.
 Because even a mild concussion or mild traumatic brain injury can have serious and long-lasting effects.